livingdocsIO/documentation/reference-docs/doc-includes/intro.md

 Both customizations are optional.
 - A `doc-include` service with neither server nor editor part would just render an empty placeholder into the rendered HTML wherever a respective component was dropped.
 - A `doc-include` service with only an editor part would render a placeholder with all the parameters in the HTML (the editor part can store parameters on the `doc-include` directive).
-This can be used if you don't want to have a preview in the editor but just let your users configure a placeholder that is than rendered in some other system using the given parameters.
+This can be used if you don't want to have a preview in the editor but just let your users configure a placeholder that is then rendered in some other system using the given parameters.
 - A `doc-include` service with only a server part would render a preview in the editor and also render the placeholder when publishing.
 It doesn't let your users interact with the rendering in the editor (no user interface).
 This can be used e.g. when a rendering is only dependent on something like the current time but on nothing that a user would set.
 - A `doc-include` service with both server and editor parts has a user interface where a user can set parameters that are then used in the server-side plugin to render a preview and also render the `doc-include` directive upon publishing.
 This is the example we used in this section.